snap-one/docs-driverworks-proxyprotocol/source/includes/73_pool_capabilities/_1-POOLCAPABILITIES.md

 `<temp_min></temp_min>`
 Should be entered as Fahrenheit value, it is automatically adjusted to Celsius when the pool is set to Celsius.

+`<provides_aux_list></provides_aux_list>`
+Should be true (false by default) when the pool controller device provides aux list to the driver.

+This capability disables name and type changes in Auxiliary Controls card in Composer Pro.

 ### Example